Links on Android Authority may earn us a commission. Learn more.

 Also read: The best smartphone cameras around

 One of the other benefits of Expert RAW is forcing the camera to the desired lens rather than relying on Samsung to decide for you.
-Although you’ll sometimes struggle for focus, manual control produces better results for macro photography.
+Although you’ll sometimes struggle to focus, manual control produces better results for macro photography.

 The 10x zoom shot above clearly shows overly sharp upscaling from the default camera app.
 This is because the S22 Ultra thinks the 3x telephoto lens provides the best exposure and focus, so produces a digital upscale.
 It’s fine, but not the best the camera could have done.
 We can perfectly focus the periscope camera by manually dialing in the desired level.
 The Expert RAW app’s image looks a bit flat.
 Fortunately, we can fix that up in Photoshop, adding some extra contrast and sharpness to draw the eye to the rain droplets.